• Skip to primary navigation

 The first step is to make your potatoes.
 Many Nicoise salad recipes call for boiled potatoes.
 We opted for roasting, but either method will do!

-Whisk together a quick seasoning blend of olive oil, dijon mustard, herbes de provence, crushed garlic, salt and pepper.
+Whisk together a quick seasoning blend of olive oil, dijon mustard, herbes de provence, garlic powder, salt and pepper.
 Dice small yukon gold or fingerling potatoes into quarters and toss in the olive oil mixture.
 Roast at 375˚F until tender and slightly crispy; about 30 minutes.

 While the potatoes are roasting, assemble the remaining ingredients.